csk99/har/README.md

 ## Running time
 In this project, we are handling videos, which pose some challenges in terms of compution especially when reading videos, capturing frames and extracting features via a CNN.
-We tried to leverage the power of parrallel computing when running our code so that everything runs as fast as possible on multiple  CPU cores via multithreading.
+We tried to leverage the power of parrallel computing when running our code so that everything runs as fast as possible on multiple  CPU cores via multithreading.<br>
 *Note: If possible, run this project on a GPU powered environment for faster computations.*